Estuary

 Streaming ETL (Extract, Transform, Load) Processes with Change Data Capture (CDC) can offer significant benefits for your organization's data integration and analysis needs.
 Here are some reasons:

-Therefore, Streamline ETL Processes with CDC enables organizations to integrate and analyze data in a more efficient, accurate, and timely manner, which can lead to better business outcomes and a competitive advantage in the market.
+By streamlining ETL processes with CDC, organizations can integrate and analyze data more efficiently, accurately, and promptly, leading to better business outcomes and a competitive advantage in the market..

 Streaming ETL Processes with CDC Using Estuary